manwar/theweeklychallenge/content/blog/meet-the-champion-013.md

 ***
 ***

-**Mohammad:** How/When did you start using Perl5/Perl6?
+**Mohammad:** How/When did you start using Perl/Raku?

 **Laurent:** I have been using Perl 5 one-liners for quick jobs since the late 1990s, but I really started to use Perl 5 as a programming language for real programs in 2003 in the context of a data migration project.
 But my job led me to use Perl 5 almost daily only around 2010.

-I started to get occasionally interested with Perl 6 in 2012-13, but I really took up learning it seriously in early 2014.
+I started to get occasionally interested with Raku in 2012-13, but I really took up learning it seriously in early 2014.
 Later that year, I started to first translate and then write tutorials on Perl 6 in French.
 By the end of 2015, I had translated or written tutorials representing in total about 250 to 300 full-size (A4) pages.
 And in February 2016, I started to write the **"Think Perl 6"** book, which I completed by the end of that year and was published by O'Reilly in May 2017.

 ***
 ***